machinatoonist/prompt-code/README.md

 # Prompt Code
 Calls the OpenAI API to return a response to your free text prompt.

-This repository can be used to launch your own Streamlit app that you can host locally or on Streamlit Cloud.
+This repository can be used to launch your own Streamlit or Shiny app that you can host locally or on the Cloud.

 To use the app you will need to get your own personal API key via OpenAI.